Albirizzu/oDCM_team8/README.md

 **What mechanisms were used to collect the data?**

 For the collection we used Google Colab running on Python.
+After data collection, the dataframes are uploaded to Google drive as a CSV-file.

 **If the dataset is a sample from a larger set, what was the sampling strategy?**